Blue Police

 The Blue Police (Granatowa policja, Navy-blue police), was the police during the Second World War in the General Government area of German-occupied Poland.
-Its official German name was Polnische Polizei im Generalgouvernement (Polish Police of the General Government; Policja Polska Generalnego Gubernatorstwa).
+Its official German name was Polnische Polizei im Generalgouvernement (Polish Police in the General Government; Policja Polska Generalnego Gubernatorstwa).

 The Blue Police officially came into being on when Germany drafted Poland's prewar, State Police officers, organizing local units with German leadership.
 It was an auxiliary institution tasked with protecting public safety and order in the General Government.
 The Blue Police, initially employed purely to deal with ordinary criminality, was later also used to counter smuggling, which was an essential element of German-occupied Poland's underground economy.

 The organization was officially dissolved and declared disbanded by the Polish Committee of National Liberation on 15 August 1944.
 After a review process, a number of its former members joined the new national policing structure, the Milicja Obywatelska (Citizens' Militia).
 Others were prosecuted after 1949 under Stalinism.